Sherry1945/DSON/README.md

 ● [Tuning Pre-trained Model via Moment Probing](https://openaccess.thecvf.com/content/ICCV2023/html/Gao_Tuning_Pre-trained_Model_via_Moment_Probing_ICCV_2023_paper.html)
 This paper propose a novel Moment Probing (MP) method to further explore the potential of Linear Probing(LP).
 Distinguished from LP which builds a linear classification head based on the mean of final features (e.g., word tokens for ViT) or classification tokens, our MP performs a linear classifier on feature distribution, which provides the stronger representation ability by exploiting richer statistical information inherent in features.
 ●  [AMS-Net: Modeling Adaptive Multi-Granularity Spatio-Temporal Cues for Video Action Recognition](https://ieeexplore.ieee.org/abstract/document/10283898)
 AMS-Net proposes two core components, namely competitive progressive temporal modeling (CPTM) block and collaborative spatio-temporal pyramid (CSTP) module.
 They respectively capture fine-grained temporalcues and fuse coarse-level spatio-temporal features in an adaptive manner.
+It admits that AMS-Net can handle subtle variations of visual tempos and fair-sized spatio-temporal dynamics in a unified architecture.

 ## Usage